 I’m from Turin.
 It’s the first capital of Italy, the city where the monarchy was based.
 They call it the little Paris, but I call Paris the big Turin.

-Ninety per cent of my friends have stayed in Turin.
+90 per cent of my friends have stayed in Turin.
 I got lucky.
 There was a maths teacher who asked me where I was going to university.
-I told her Turin.
-She said, “Absolutely not.”
+I told her Turin and she said, “Absolutely not.”
 I think that’s the day that made the most difference in my life.
 She told me I had to go to Bocconi University in Milan – I didn’t even know what it was.
 Through Bocconi I went to America and then to London.
 If I hadn’t had that conversation that day, everything would have been different.

-I was at Wharton, where Donald trump went.
-[Laughs] I saw all these other young people raising money from venture capital, starting companies.
-Some of them go bankrupt, some of them make it huge.
-But people don’t seem scared of starting stuff – it’s normal.
+I was at Wharton, where Donald Trump went.
+I saw all these other young people raising money from venture capital, starting companies.
+Some of them went bankrupt, some of them made it huge.
+But people didn’t seem scared of starting stuff – it was normal.

-When I did my masters at LSE I went to watch a speech by the EasyJet founder, Stelios.
+When I did my masters at LSE I went to watch a speech by EasyJet founder, Stelios Haji-Ioannou.
 Beforehand, I went to the bathroom and he was next to me, so we had a brief chat.
 I asked him what age I should start my business.
 He said: “Start it at 28.”
 Why?
-Because there are clear studies that show 28 is the best age because you are experienced enough not to make silly mistakes and you are young enough not to have too many commitments.
-You can take four or five years of risk before you have commitments.
+There are clear studies that show at 28 you are experienced enough not to make silly mistakes and you are young enough not to have too many commitments.
+You can take four or five years of risk.
 And, almost by chance, I ended up starting my business at 28.

 Important trends?
 ‘Nesting’ is one.
 With companies like Netflix, Urban Massage and Deliveroo people are spending more money at home.
 It might be sad from one point of view, but it’s also efficient.